12 Things that Set Canadian Arctic City Iqaluit Apart (Part 1 of 3)

 There is no public transit in the city as cars, trucks, ATVs and snowmobiles are pretty common and generally affordable.
 For those still requiring transportation, a single taxi cab ride anywhere in the city is $7 per person.
 Walking is also a valid option when the weather permits as the city is fairly small and one can cross it in less than one hour.

-The more traditional mode of transportation - dog sleds - are popular in the winter too, so it's pretty common to see people walking husky dogs.
+The more traditional mode of transportation - dog sleds - is popular in the winter too, so it's pretty common to see people walking husky dogs.

 4. Extreme Arctic Climate.